August 1987 Philippine coup attempt: End of the coup

-At 3 pm, President Aquino went on GMA-7, announcing an all-out attack on the mutineers, whom he called traitors and monsters, and that there would be no negotiation.
+At 3 pm, President Aquino went on GMA-7, announcing an all-out attack on the mutineers, whom she called traitors and monsters, and that there would be no negotiation.

-By the evening of August 28, government troops were able to recapture most of the rebel-held facilities while other rebel units retreated or surrendered, and the coup fizzled out by August 29 with the surrender of the last fifty mutineers at Camp Olivas.
+By the evening of August 28, government troops were able to recapture most of the rebel-held facilities while other rebel units retreated or surrendered, and the coup fizzled out by August 29 with the surrender of the last 50 mutineers at Camp Olivas.
 Honasan himself escaped from Camp Aguinaldo aboard a helicopter.

 Casualties and damage

 A total of 53 people were killed during the coup and 358 others were wounded.
 Many of the fatalities were unarmed civilians who were fired upon by rebels after they were jeered by the crowd.
 Among the dead was Robert Macdonald, a free-lance photographer from New Zealand working for Pacific Defense Reports who was shot in the head by government forces who mistook his camera flash for a weapon during fighting around PTV-4, and Martin Castor, a photographer for the national newspaper Pilipino Ngayon.
 Property damages reached P450 million ($22.5 million).

 RAM's killing of civilians in Nagtahan Bridge severely damaged its image and cost it popular support.
 While in hiding, Honasan initially denied the group's responsibility for the deaths, saying that it occurred during a crossfire with government forces before taking responsibility for those and other deaths in his other coup attempts during his senatorial campaign in 1995.